Skip to content

 new InvoiceAnalyzer(new MyInvoiceParser()); // MyInvoiceParser : IDocumentParser<Invoice>

 Need to scan something we don’t ship — a business card, a shipping label, a lab form?
 Derive from DocumentAnalyzer<TDocument> and supply an IDocumentParser<TDocument>.
-The base class runs the shared OCR recognizer, calls your parser, raises the typed event (and command) on the UI thread, draws the boxes, and honours IsEnabled / ShowBoundingBox / OverlayProvider.
+The base class runs the shared OCR recognizer, calls your parser, raises the typed event (and command) on the UI thread, draws the boxes, and honours arming / IsEnabled / ShowBoundingBox / OverlayProvider.
 You write the payload and the parse rules — nothing else:

 public record BusinessCard(string?
 Name, string?
 Company, string?
 Email, string?
 Phone, IReadOnlyList<DocumentField> Fields);